pgpreeth/max-skinning-weight-tool/README.md

 This tool was originally developed by me way back in the late 2000 using MEL scripts and published on creativecrash (highend3d)

+04.01.2020 - Added Load and Save skin weight feature on selected mesh from/to a specified directory

 | Tool | Link |
 | ------ | ------ |
 | MAX Skinning Weight Tool for maYa 1.1.0 | https://www.highend3d.com/maya/script/max-skinning-weight-tool-for-maya |

 ## Todos

- - Add Load and Save skin feature.
+ - Check skin influence and change max skin vertex weight info

 License
 ----